← All Tools | australianpropertyexperts.com.au

-Compare land tax across all Australian states and entity types.
-Enter your total taxable land value to see bracket breakdowns for individuals, companies, discretionary trusts, unit trusts, SMSFs, and LRBA structures - with foreign surcharge calculations included.
+Compare 2026-27 land tax across every Australian state and entity type.
+Enter your total taxable land value for bracket breakdowns covering individuals, companies, discretionary trusts, unit trusts, SMSFs, and LRBA structures - foreign surcharges included.

 Foreign / Absentee Owner ?